-How to add licensed users to a group for licensing in Azure Active Directory
+How to add migrate users with individual licenses to groups for licensing

 You may have existing licenses deployed to users in the organizations via “direct assignment”; that is, using PowerShell scripts or other tools to assign individual user licenses.
-If you would like to start using group-based licensing to manage licenses in your organization, you will need a migration plan to seamlessly replace existing solutions with group-based licensing.
+Before you begin using group-based licensing to manage licenses in your organization, you can use this migration plan to seamlessly replace existing solutions with group-based licensing.

 The most important thing to keep in mind is that you should avoid a situation where migrating to group-based licensing will result in users temporarily losing their currently assigned licenses.
 Any process that may result in removal of licenses should be avoided to remove the risk of users losing access to services and their data.